 EDI stands for Electronic Data Interchange.
 EDI is a process by which business information can be exchanged between trading partners “electronically” in standardized formats, instead of “physically” with paper.
 For example, the process enables a retailer to send a purchase order to a vendor digitally – and almost instantly – rather than through traditional paper documentation.
 Think email vs. snail mail.

 A multitude of business documents can be standardized and exchanged through EDI.
-You can process invoices, purchase order acknowledgements, advanced ship notices, credit adjustments and more, all without human intervention.
-With EDI much of the manual preparation, handling and mailing associated with traditional business communications is eliminated all while simultaneously reducing errors, stocking issues, improper documentation and lost forms.
+You can process invoices, purchase order acknowledgments, advanced ship notices, credit adjustments and more, all without human intervention.
+With Electronic Data Interchange, much of the manual preparation, handling and mailing associated with traditional business communications is eliminated all while simultaneously reducing errors, stocking issues, improper documentation and lost forms.

 EDI also encourages sales.
 How?
 Good question.

 Yes!
 The right EDI solution can be integrated to work with existing ERPs, accounting software, content management systems and more.
 EDI is also adaptable, so don’t worry about upgrading to new ERPs, software or other systems.

 Keep in mind, not all EDI solutions are created equal.

 1. Traditional in-house EDI systems:

 These systems live onsite at your company and may cost more upfront.
 As your business grows, in-house solutions tend to be more expensive – think software, hardware or system upgrades.